 Fish and invertebrates caught on the artificial reef are subject to the same fishing regulations that apply to other areas.
 Fishers should ensure they are aware of fishing regulations before they go fishing.

-The artificial reef is not designed as a SCUBA diving site.
-Due to safety concerns, NSW DPI does not recommend SCUBA diving on the reef.
+The NSW DPI Fisheries artificial reefs program is in place to boost recreational fishing opportunities.
+Offshore artificial reefs installed under this program are not designed as SCUBA diving sites.
+Due to safety concerns, NSW DPI Fisheries does not recommend, nor condone recreational SCUBA activities on any offshore artificial reef.

 Fishers should note that it is an offence to pollute any waters in NSW.
 Domestic waste and incorrectly discarded fishing gear can have serious consequences for marine life.
 Ingesting litter or entanglement in line can cause death or serious injury.